thenexthub/Codira/docs/DebuggingTheCompiler.md

 7. The assembly code that will be used by the JIT.

-**NOTE** LLDB runs a handful of preparatory expressions that it uses to set up for running Swift expressions.
+**NOTE** LLDB runs a handful of preparatory expressions that it uses to set up for running Codira expressions.
 These can make the expression logs hard to read especially if one evaluates multiple expressions with the logging enabled.
 In such a situation, run all expressions before the bad expression, turn on the logging, and only then run the bad expression.